playcanvas/developer.playcanvas.com/content/en/shader-editor/overview/graphs/parameter-nodes.md

 position: 2
 ---

 Parameter nodes are input nodes that allow values in the material to be configurable at runtime.
+Parameter nodes added to a graph will appear in the Material Inspector Pane.

 To read more about editing parameters, see the [Inspector Pane][1] documentation.